 To evaluate the performance of the retrieval algorithm, we compare (1) the retrievals and the "truth" and (2) the a priori and the "truth".
-The comparisons in North China Plain are shown in Fig. 4, while the comparisons in Mongolia, East China Sea, and North India are shown in Fig. S2, Fig. S3, and Fig. S4, respectively.
+The comparisons in North China Plain are shown in Fig. 4, while the comparisons in Mongolia, East China Sea and northern India are shown in Figs. S2, S3 and S4, respectively.
 From Fig. 4, we can see that the retrieved CO total columns have a higher correlation with the "truth" than with the a priori column.
-Noted that the small variation of the a priori column derived from the fixed a priori profile is caused by the surface pressure difference within the region.
+Note that the small variation of the a priori column derived from the fixed a priori profile is caused by the surface pressure difference within the region.
 The comparison suggests that the retrieval algorithm is effective and the observed spectra are providing useful information to constrain the CO profiles.
 In the daytime, when the DOFS is higher, the retrieved CO columns show the largest correlation and the smallest bias when compared with the "truth" columns.
 In the nighttime, however, DOFS becomes smaller, especially in the lower atmosphere.
-This low DOFS means that the CO profile retrievals are under-constrained and show a larger bias when compared with the "truth" columns.
-The information for the bottom layer CO may be extrapolated from the free troposphere (Bauduin et al., 2017; George et al., 2015).
-This information extrapolation may lead to a higher bias in the retrieval for the bottom layer
+This low DOFS means that the CO profile retrievals are underconstrained and show a larger bias when compared with the "truth" columns.
+The information for the bottom-layer CO may be extrapolated from the free troposphere (Bauduin et al., 2017; George et al., 2015).
+This information extrapolation may lead to a higher bias in the retrieval for the bottomlayer CO.

-CO.
 Overall, we can conclude that a higher (lower) TC leads to a higher (lower) DOFS for the retrieval, which in turn contributes to a smaller (larger) bias in the retrieval.

-Since the sensitivity of the CO retrieval is pressure dependent, we implement a profile correction by applying the GIIRS AK to smooth the "truth" profile, to account for the different resolution between the retrieval and the "truth" (Rodgers and Connor, 2003):
+Since the sensitivity of the CO retrieval is pressure dependent, we implement a profile correction by applying the GIIRS AK to smooth the "truth" profile, to account for the different resolution between the retrieval and the "truth"